j-boers-13/time_range_uniqueness/README.md

 - **Migration Additions**: Adds a custom method for generating exclusion constraints on time range columns in PostgreSQL using `tstzrange`.
 - **Model Additions**: Adds validation to ensure time ranges do not overlap with existing records.
 - Supports optional scoping to ensure time ranges are unique within specified contexts (e.g., unique per event name).
+- Honors the time range's bound inclusivity (`..` vs `...`) so the model validation agrees with the database-level exclusion constraint.
+- Treats a `NULL` scope value as never-conflicting, matching PostgreSQL's exclusion-constraint semantics (`NULL = NULL` is never true).
+- Works with models that use a composite primary key.
+- Keeps generated constraint names within PostgreSQL's 63-character identifier limit, and raises if a custom `:name` exceeds it.
+- Quotes table and column identifiers in the generated migration and validation SQL.

+## Requirements

+- Ruby >= 3.2
+- ActiveRecord >= 7.1, < 9.0
+- PostgreSQL with the `btree_gist` extension available

 ## Installation